The 2025 Status list is live ! View all posts

 • Dispense toner onto a cotton pad or your hands.

-• Gently swipe or pat it onto your face, focusing on areas that need extra attention, like the T-zone.
+• Gently swipe or pat it onto your face, focusing on areas that require extra attention, such as the T-zone.

 Step 4: Serum – Target Specific Skin Concerns